 The gift of tongues is a sign that follows believers in Christ Jesus.

-“And these signs shall follow them that believe; In my name shall they cast out devils; they shall speak with new tongues…” (Mark 16:17).
+“And these signs shall follow them that believe, In my name shall they cast out devils, they shall speak with new tongues, They shall take up serpents, and if they drink any deadly thing, it shall not hurt them, they shall lay hands on the sick, and they shall recover” (Mark 16:17).

-Is the gift of tongues an earthly or heavenly language?
-Can Christians prophesy and preach in tongues?
+Some Christians believe that the gift of tongues is a heavenly language and not an earthly language.
+Others believe that Christians can prophesy and preach in tongues.
 What are tongues?
 Must all speak in tongues?
-Is there just one gift or many gifts of tongues?
-How do you know if you are really speaking in tongues?
-Are Pentecostals and Charismatics really speaking in tongues?
+Is there just a gift or many gifts of tongues?

 And when the day of Pentecost was fully come, they were all with one accord in one place.
 And suddenly there came a sound from heaven as of a rushing mighty wind, and it filled all the house where they were sitting.
 And there appeared unto them cloven tongues like as of fire, and it sat upon each of them.
 And they were all filled with the Holy Ghost, and began to speak with other tongues, as the Spirit gave them utterance.